 At VisAbility we have our own reunion story with an unusual twist.

-As a child Marija Clark, Social Worker at VisAbility, participated in school holiday programs held by the Association for the Blind of WA.
+As a child with a vision impairment, Marija Clark, Social Worker at VisAbility, participated in school holiday programs held by the Association for the Blind of WA.
 These programs were very similar to those run by VisAbility now.

 “I remember that first one, I was about nine and I went with my sister, Slavica, who was two years older.
 We were taught by an orientation and mobility specialist how to take the bus and train from our home to Victoria Park,” she explains.